 Can I drink the tap water in Peru?

 No, it’s not recommended to drink tap water in Peru.
 Stick to bottled or filtered water to avoid getting sick.
 Additionally, avoid eating undercooked meat or raw vegetables, and make sure to wash your hands frequently.
-(See Also: Is It Safe To Visit Nicaragua?
-Uncovering The Truth)
+(See Also: Is it Safe to Visit Tampa Right Now?
+Current Travel Insights)

 Is Peru a good destination for solo travelers?